 GED In Washington

-The GED exam is modular, meaning you can take one at a time and in any order.
-No need to sit for the four modules in one take.
+The GED exam is modular, meaning you can take one at a time and in any order; no need to sit for the GED battery in one take.

 Washington GED Testing Requirements